docker/docs/engine/security/certificates.md

 `localhost`).
 All `*.crt` files are added to this directory as CA roots.

 > **Note**:
-> As of docker 1.13, on Linux any root certificates authorities will be merged
+> As of docker 1.13, on Linux any root certificates authorities are merged
 > in with the system defaults (i.e., host's root CA set).
 Prior to 1.13 and on
-> Windows, the system default certificates will only be used when there are no
+> Windows, the system default certificates are only used when there are no
 > custom root certificates provided.

 The presence of one or more `<filename>.key/cert` pairs indicates to Docker